qwerty12/X250-Hackintosh/README.md

 [Kext Updater](https://bitbucket.org/profdrluigi/kextupdater) is a handy tool for keeping many of the kexts mentioned above up to date.
 You may find [Hackintool](https://www.insanelymac.com/forum/topic/335018-hackintool-v251/) useful too.

-Copy DSDT_src/patched/SSDT-CPUF.aml and DSDT_src/patched/SSDT-IALL.aml into /Volumes/EFI/EFI/CLOVER/ACPI/patched.
+Copy DSDT_src/patched/SSDT-IALL.aml into /Volumes/EFI/EFI/CLOVER/ACPI/patched.

-If you want to create your own version of the AML files mentioned above from the dsl files, you can run `DSDT_src\produceSSDTs.sh`.
+If you want to create your own version of SSDT-IALL from the dsl files, you can run `DSDT_src\produceSSDTs.sh`.
 You will need the XCode Command Line Tools (for `patch` and `make` at least) and [RehabMan's iasl fork](https://bitbucket.org/RehabMan/acpica/) installed.

-SSDT-CPUF.aml is produced by a script that comes with CPUFriend; the MacBookAir7,2 power profile is copied, a small diff applied to lower the base resolution to 800MHz and the aml file with that data is produced by the script.
 SSDT-IALL.aml comes from the SSDTs listed in DSDT_src/srcs/RehabMan/OS-X-Clover-Laptop-Config/hotpatch/SSDT-IALL.dsl.
 You can add your own SSDTs there and/or edit the SSDTs mentioned with your own changes and then run `DSDT_src\produceSSDTs.sh` to place a new SSDT-IALL.aml into the `patched` folder which you can then copy into Clover.

 `DSDT_src/srcs/RehabMan/OS-X-Voodoo-PS2-Controller/SSDT-Thinkpad_Clickpad.dsl` has a (disabled) hack to set battery charging thresholds on both batteries.
 It's not the best place to put it, but I needed something that I know would execute at least once on startup without being trigged by a kext I wrote.
 It's there should you wish to enable it by uncommenting `QTHR`, and changing the thresholds set inside said function.